Chart Color Schemes

 Sylvania - Taren Point hosts an older demographic, ranking in the top quartile nationwide

-The median age in Sylvania - Taren Point is 46 years, which exceeds Greater Sydney's average of 37 years and is also above the Australian median of 38 years.
-The 75-84 age cohort is notably over-represented locally at 10.8%, while the 25-34 age group is under-represented at 8.8%.
-Between the 2021 Census and now, the population aged 15 to 24 has grown from 10.9% to 12.3%, while the 5 to 14 cohort has declined from 11.8% to 10.8%.
-By 2041, the 85+ age group is projected to grow significantly, increasing by 834 people (an 85% rise) from 986 to 1,821.
-The aging population trend is evident, with those aged 65 and above comprising 85% of projected growth.
-Conversely, the 25-34 and 0-4 age groups are expected to experience population declines.
+The median age in Sylvania - Taren Point is 46 years, notably higher than Greater Sydney's average of 37 years and also above the Australian median of 38 years.
+Compared to Greater Sydney, the 75-84 age cohort is significantly over-represented in Sylvania - Taren Point at 10.8%, while those aged 25-34 are under-represented at 8.8%.
+Between the 2021 Census and now, the population of those aged 15 to 24 has grown from 10.9% to 12.3%, while the percentage of those aged 5 to 14 has declined from 11.8% to 10.8%.
+By 2041, projections indicate substantial demographic changes for Sylvania - Taren Point.
+The population aged 85 and above is expected to grow significantly, increasing by 834 people (an 85% rise) from 986 to 1,821.
+The aging population trend is clear, with those aged 65 and above comprising 85% of the projected growth.
+Conversely, the populations of those aged 25-34 and 0-4 are expected to decline.